 Currency: Australian Dollar (AUD)

-Best time to visit: November-March (warm season)
+Best time to visit: November-March (spring to summer)

 Good to know: When out drinking, we tend to take turns buying rounds.
 Just say, "My shout!".
 But, be prepared to do some damage to your wallet, because alcohol is bloody expensive here.